Ornäs birch: History

 In 1985, the Ornäs birch was named as the national tree of Sweden, and examples have been planted in central locations in many Swedish towns.

-In that same year, the first eight Betula pendula 'Dalecarlica' were imported to Pretoria, South Africa, from a nursery in Germany, by an avid tree lover, Karl Ernst Haese.
+In that same year, the first eight Betula pendula 'Dalecarlica' were exported to Pretoria, South Africa, from a nursery in Germany, by an avid tree lover, Karl Ernst Haese.

 Description

 Ornäs birch trees grow to a height of 20–25 metre, and have a rounded, somewhat uneven crown.
 The main branches have an acute angle to the trunk, and only the outermost branches are hanging.
 The Ornäs birch is often confused with the similar birches Betula pendula 'Crispa' and Betula pendula 'Laciniata', and all three varieties are sometimes sold commercially as "Swedish birch".
 The genuine Ornäs birch can be distinguished by its growth-form, and in that its leaves are more deeply indented than the other varieties.

-Male and female flowers are present, and the Ornäs birch can be propagated from seed, cuttings, or grafting onto normal Betula pendula rootstock.
+Male flowers are absent, so the Ornäs birch can only be propagated from cuttings, or grafting onto normal Betula pendula rootstock.
+Female flowers are present however, so hybrids can be produced by cross-pollination.